Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 objectives:
 - "Understand the terms N50, misassembly and largest contig."
 - "Understand what factors might affect the quality of an assembly."
-- "Use the help doucumentation
+- "Use the help documentation to work out an appropriate flag for seqkit"
 - "Apply seqkit to assess multiple assemblies"
 - "Use metaQUAST to identify the quality of an assembly."
 keypoints: